 Several products previously reviewed here have contained glucomannan (konjac).
 Just a few include:

 Over the years, there have been several studies on Konjac and weight loss.
-For example, in this 1992 study, lasting 3 months, 4 grams a day of glucomannan -along with a low calorie diet- showed more effective for weight loss than a low calorie diet alone.
+For example, in this study, lasting 3 months, 4 grams a day of glucomannan -along with a low-calorie diet- showed more effective for weight loss than a low-calorie diet alone.

-The author of this 2005 review of research noted 2-4 grams was appropriate for helping weigh loss.
+The author of this review of research noted 2-4 grams were appropriate for helping weight loss.